nuppington-bit/Arcane/README.md

 # Arcane

-Arcane is a system that can be used for magic RP in Discord.
+Arcane is a concept for a text-based multiplayer RPG

 ### Current Guilds:
-+ The Black Guild (the bad guys)
-+ The White Guild (the good guys)
-+ The Grey Guild (somewhere in between)
-+ The Golden Guild (church, law enforcement, administration)
++ See guilds.md

 ### Current types of magic:
 + Blue Magic (time and space, control over weather and the elements)